Who Killed Coach?

 “A team is only as good as its weakest link,” he would announce through the bullhorn, which he carried at each practice.
 Everyone knew what that meant, practice would be extended for another half hour, at the least.

 Stress was even greater for the freshman.
 The team trainer frequently used a menthol-laden liniment, which smelled and felt like Ben-Gay.
-It was customary for upper classmen at the beginning of the season, to get to practice early.
+It was customary for upperclassmen at the beginning of the season, to get to practice early.
 They would then scoop fingers full of the irritating salve into the jocks of the unsuspecting freshmen before they arrived.
-The first day of football was made unforgettable for most Highburg freshman!
-Needless to say, everyday thereafter, each of us was sure to check all our equipment with the utmost of care before donning our uniform.
+The first day of football was made unforgettable for most Highburg freshmen!
+Needless to say, every day thereafter, each of us was sure to check all our equipment with the utmost care before donning our uniform.

-Period eight at Highburg was designated as club period for the entire school and of course we were in the football club thereby allowing for our early release.
-Eighth period began at two o’clock, providing a half hour to get to the field house, dress and be on the practice field by two thirty.
-Failure to be there at that precise hour was met with series consequences, those being multiple laps or the ‘pit’.
+Period eight at Highburg was designated as club period for the entire school and of course, we were in the football club thereby allowing for our early release.
+Eighth period began at two o’clock, providing a half hour to get to the field house, dress, and be on the practice field by two-thirty.
+Failure to be there at that precise hour was met with serious consequences, those being multiple laps or the ‘pit’.

 When one was ordered to the ‘pit’ it meant at least an hour of blocking and tackling, generally two on one.
 The sawdust was invasive.
 It crept into every nook; cranny and crack bringing its rasping irritation to every part of the body, both public and private.

-Unfortunately, the warnings of the upper classmen failed to sink in and that location became well known to myself and most all of my friends throughout our years at H.H.S.
+Unfortunately, the warnings of the upperclassmen failed to sink in and that location became well known to me and almost all of my friends throughout our years at H.H.S.